About Carol Townend

 lavender-icon

-Born in Yorkshire, England, Carol went to a convent school high on the Whitby cliffs before going on to study history at Royal Holloway College, London.
-She now lives in West London with her husband and daughter.
+Carol Townend was born in Yorkshire.
+She went to a convent school in Whitby and studied history at Royal Holloway College, in London.
+She now lives in London with her husband and daughter.